Our priority is the health and wellbeing of our patients, their families and loved ones, as well as our staff, volunteers and the wider public.

 Please see our updated selection of locally developed guidelines, links to national guidelines and other resources relating to palliative care, that might be a useful addition to any local policies and guidelines in place in your area.
 Visit our Clinical Guidelines section here.

-We are pleased to be able to hold many of our events in person once again and come back together safely.
-The health and wellbeing of our supporters, staff and volunteers is our primary concern, so we will continue to have strict measures in place to keep everyone safe which may include staggered starts, holding services online or asking for a Covid Pass.
+We are pleased to be able to holding most of our events in person once again and come back together safely.
+The health and wellbeing of our supporters, staff and volunteers is our primary concern, so we will continue to have measures in place to keep everyone safe.

 We will keep reviewing and updating all events regularly and keep participants updated, and all of our event pages will be kept up to date with the most current information.